jumxglhf/jumxglhf.github.io/_pages/about.md

 News
 ======
-* \[2023.09\] One first-authored paper about test-time augmentation for GNNs has been accepted to NeurIPS'23.
+* \[2023.09\] One [first-authored paper](https://arxiv.org/abs/2310.00800) about test-time augmentation for GNNs has been accepted to NeurIPS'23.
+See you in New Orleans.
 * \[2023.09\] I will serve as PCs for ICLR'24, WWW'24, SDM'24, and AAAI'24.
 * \[2023.04\] I will serve as PCs for KDD'23 and NeurIPS'23.
 * \[2023.01\] Thrilled to receive AAAI-23 student scholar.
 Thanks AAAI!